gafreax/csscrunch/README.md

 ## CLI Usage

+**Quickly clean up your Css:**

-To clean a css file simply run this command
+To optimize your CSS file, simply run the following command in your terminal:

 ```bash
 $ npm start -- compile simple.css out.cs